Edgar Huang, Ph.D.

 - Associate Professor, Media Arts and Science

-Dr. Huang joined the IUPUI School of Informatics and Computing faculty in the fall of 2004.
-He teaches courses related to video production and editing, Web design, video streaming, and empirical research.
+Edgar Huang joined the School of Informatics and Computing faculty in 2004.
+He teaches courses related to video production and editing, web design, video streaming, and empirical research.

 - New media education